Carlos571459/SaitamaV2/README.md

                 })
             end
         end
+    end)
 end
-end

 local function removeAllCursedFire()
-    local hotbar = playerGui:FindFirstChild("Hotbar")
-    if not hotbar then return end
-    local backpack = hotbar:FindFirstChild("Backpack")
-    if not backpack then return end
-    local hotbarFrame = backpack:FindFirstChild("Hotbar")
+    local _, _, hotbarFrame = getHotbarPath()
     if not hotbarFrame then return end

     for i = 1, 4 do
-        local baseButton = hotbarFrame:FindFirstChild(tostring(i))
+        local button = hotbarFrame:FindFirstChild(tostring(i))
+        if button then
-        baseButton = baseButton and baseButton:FindFirstChild("Base")
+            local baseButton = button:FindFirstChild("Base")
-        if baseButton then removeCursedFireFrom(baseButton) end
+            if baseButton then
+                removeCursedFireFrom(baseButton)
             end
         end
+    end
+end

 local function setupClickHandlers()
-    local hotbar = playerGui:FindFirstChild("Hotbar")
-    if not hotbar then return end
-    local backpack = hotbar:FindFirstChild("Backpack")
-    if not backpack then return end
-    local hotbarFrame = backpack:FindFirstChild("Hotbar")
+    local _, _, hotbarFrame = getHotbarPath()
     if not hotbarFrame then return end

     for i = 1, 4 do
         local button = hotbarFrame:FindFirstChild(tostring(i))
+        if button then
-        local baseButton = button and button:FindFirstChild("Base")
+            local baseButton = button:FindFirstChild("Base")
             if baseButton then
                 local buttonGui = baseButton:FindFirstChild("Button") or baseButton:FindFirstChildOfClass("GuiButton")
                 if buttonGui then
-                buttonGui.MouseButton1Click:Connect(function()
-                    removeAllCursedFire()
-                end)
+                    buttonGui.MouseButton1Click:Connect(removeAllCursedFire)
                 end
             end
         end
     end
+end

-local function N1()
+local function updateHotbarNames(toolTable)
-    while character.Humanoid.Health > 0 do
-        local hotbar = playerGui:FindFirstChild("Hotbar")
-        if hotbar then
-            local backpack = hotbar:FindFirstChild("Backpack")
-            if backpack then
-                local hotbarFrame = backpack:FindFirstChild("Hotbar")
+    local _, _, hotbarFrame = getHotbarPath()
-                if hotbarFrame then
+    if not hotbarFrame then return end

-                    for buttonName, toolData in pairs(t1) do
+    for buttonName, toolData in pairs(toolTable) do
-                        local baseButton = hotbarFrame:FindFirstChild(buttonName)
+        local button = hotbarFrame:FindFirstChild(buttonName)
+        if button then
-                        baseButton = baseButton and baseButton:FindFirstChild("Base")
+            local baseButton = button:FindFirstChild("Base")
             if baseButton then
                 local toolName = baseButton:FindFirstChild("ToolName")
                 if toolName and toolName.Text == toolData.original then
                     toolName.Text = toolData.new
                     applyFont(toolName)
                 end
             end
         end
     end
 end
-        end
-        task.wait(0.1)
-    end
-end

-local function N2()
+local function updateCursedFireEffect()
-    while character.Humanoid.Health > 0 do
-        local hotbar = playerGui:FindFirstChild("Hotbar")
-        if hotbar then
-            local backpack = hotbar:FindFirstChild("Backpack")
-            if backpack then
-                local hotbarFrame = backpack:FindFirstChild("Hotbar")
+    local _, _, hotbarFrame = getHotbarPath()
-                if hotbarFrame then
+    if not hotbarFrame then return end

     for buttonName, toolData in pairs(t2) do
-                        local baseButton = hotbarFrame:FindFirstChild(buttonName)
+        local button = hotbarFrame:FindFirstChild(buttonName)
+        if button then
-                        baseButton = baseButton and baseButton:FindFirstChild("Base")
+            local baseButton = button:FindFirstChild("Base")
             if baseButton then
                 local toolName = baseButton:FindFirstChild("ToolName")
                 if toolName then
                     if toolName.Text == toolData.original then
                         toolName.Text = toolData.new
                         applyFont(toolName)
                     end

                     if toolName.Text == "Do not change here" then addCursedFireTo(baseButton)
                     else
                         removeCursedFireFrom(baseButton)
                     end
                 end
             end
         end
     end
 end

+local lastUpdate = 0
+local UPDATE_INTERVAL = 0.2

+RunService.Heartbeat:Connect(function()
+    if not isAlive then return end

+    local currentTime = tick()
+    if currentTime - lastUpdate >= UPDATE_INTERVAL then
+        lastUpdate = currentTime
+        updateHotbarNames(t1)
+        updateCursedFireEffect()
     end
-        task.wait(0.1)
-    end
-end
+end)

 local function createBlackFlashNotification()
     local screenGui = playerGui:FindFirstChild("BlackFlashNotifications")